|

 Moss in 1914.
 They cover some 10 acres, and the gift also included

-the house, (the Old Parsonage), but the rock garden and the
+the house, (the Old Parsonage), but the rock garden and the Croft

-measurements.
-Plants include, fuschias, japonica, polyanthus,
+Plants include, fuschias, japonica, polyanthus, carnations and

-also many climbing plants including honeysuckle, Virginia creeper,
+plants including honeysuckle, Virginia creeper, cotoneaster, wisteria

-cotoneaster, wisteria and passion flower.
-Trees include the
+and passion flower.
+Trees include the several palms which border

-several palms which border the house.
-The original garden included
+the house.
+The original garden included lime and and weeping ash

-lime and and weeping ash which had been planted in the 1830s.
+which had been planted in the 1830s.
+Fletcher Moss favoured so-called

-Fletcher Moss favoured so-called 'old fashioned' cottage garden
+'old fashioned' cottage garden flowers like marigold, lilies,

-flowers like marigold, lilies, gold borage and rue.
-Two hot
+gold borage and rue.
+Two hot houses were erected in the 1940s

-The Croft was developed and enlarged throughout the 1950s and
+for the cultivation of orchids.
+The Croft was developed and enlarged

-1960s, with poplars removed to create a rock garden.
-Subsequently,
+throughout the 1950s and 1960s, with poplars removed to create

-alpine and wild flower gardens have been created.
+a rock garden.
+Subsequently, alpine and wild flower gardens have

 See also: Fletcher